avais0/Avais0/README.md

 - :technologist: I love using Software as a solution for every `Problem`.
 - :student: I’m currently learning `Computer Science` and `Software Engineering`.
 - :nerd_face: Always `learning new things`.
-- :thinking: I’m currently open for a new `job opportunity`,
 <br>